EdanToledo/DQN-and-Actor-Critic-PyTorch/README.md

-# Simple implementation of a DQN as well as Advantage Critic
+# Simple implementation of a DQN and Advantage Critic
 Really simple implementation of DQN and Advantage-Critic in pytorch for gym environments.
 # Contents
 * agent.py - contains code for agents and models